Józef Kuraś: Back to the mountains

-Between 11 April 1945 and 22 February 1947 "Ogień" fought against communist authorities, the UB and the NKVD and those who supported the new political system of communist Poland.
-Most of the controversies surrounding Kuraś come from this period and many events have not been fully explained.
+Between 11 April 1945 and 22 February 1947 "Ogień" fought a guerilla campaign against the communist authorities, the UB and the NKVD and those who supported the new political system of communist Poland.
+Most of the controversies surrounding Kuraś come from this period and many events have not been fully explained, since information at this time was tightly controlled by the ruling government.
 During this time Kuraś refused to come under the authority of any other major underground anti-communist political or military organization (such as Freedom and Independence) and operated completely on his own.

 By 1946, units loyal to Kuraś were active in an area covering most of south central Poland, from the border with Slovakia to the region around Kraków, up to Miechów County.

 He had a bunker below Turbacz mountain.
-He had been doing raids against Slovaks in the villages of Nedeca, Falštín, Frydman, Krempachy, Nová Belá, Čierna Hora, Repiská, Jurgov, Durštín, Tribš, Vyšné Lapše, Lapšanka, Nižné Lapše and Kacvín.
-The aforementioned communes are in Upper Spiš region.
-He also used to attack villages in Upper Orava region.
-He was giving judgments of death to The Slovak population, stealing cattle and demanding money from the villagers.
-Because of above-mentioned facts many Slovaks opted to move to other neighbouring towns in Slovakia.
+He has been implicated in coordinating raids against Slovaks in the villages of Nedeca, Falštín, Frydman, Krempachy, Nová Belá, Čierna Hora, Repiská, Jurgov, Durštín, Tribš, Vyšné Lapše, Lapšanka, Nižné Lapše, Kacvín and villages in the Upper Orava region.
+He is suspected of giving judgments of death to the Slovak population, stealing cattle and demanding money from the villagers according to The Slovak Institute of National Remembrance, contrary to those of Poland's own equivalent body.
+Many Slovaks opted to move to other neighbouring towns in Slovakia as a result of these purported actions.

 According to secret police sources who fought against him, "Ogień"'s unit (the Ogniowcy) numbered around 700 soldiers.
 Out of these, 320 "revealed" themselves as a result of the amnesty law of 22 February 1947 (passed on the day that Kuraś died); nevertheless a good many of them were later arrested, charged and sentenced anyway.
 In total, 184 members of his unit were captured, and of those 32 were sentenced to death and 21 were actually executed (the sentences of the rest were commuted).
 Some 88 members of the unit died during this period, and this number includes those who were executed on the orders of Kuraś himself for banditry and/or treason (UB informants were partly successful in infiltrating his unit).
 The fate of the rest of the partisans is unknown.

 The UB documents state that "Ogień"'s partisans killed more than 60 functionaries of the secret police (UB), 40 members of the MO and 27 members of the NKWD.
-If the data from purported diary of "Ogień" (see below) is taken as true, he himself claimed that his unit killed 84 UB functionaries.
+If the data from the largely discredited diary of "Ogień" (see below) is taken as true, he himself claimed that his unit killed 84 UB functionaries.

 On 21 April 1946 Józef Kuraś was married for the second time, to Czesława Polaczyk.
-Both the public wedding in a church in Ostrowsko and the wedding party held the next day in a nearby town were manifestations of Ogień's strength and control over the area.